How to Style Short Hair: 18 Looks with Our Top Styling Tips

+Learning how to style short hair can sometimes be quite a challenge.
 Don’t get us wrong: We totally adore short hair, but styling it can get rather challenging.
-When it comes to learning how to style short hair, the process can be harder to commit to, and many women find they run out of styling options quickly.
-While many of us feel limited due to the cropped length, there are in fact a myriad of ways to rock short locks—you just have to think a little bit outside the box.
+When it comes to learning how to style short hair, the process can be challenging to commit to.
+Many women find they run out of styling options quickly.
+While many of us feel limited due to the cropped length, there are in fact a myriad of ways to rock short locks.
+You just have to think a little bit outside the box.
 (Don’t worry, we’ll show you exactly how.)

 Whether you’re side-eyeing the undercut or looking for ways to update a pixie, here’s how to style short hair for women as shown on our favorite looks across the board.
 Scroll on and feel free to screenshot to your heart’s content.

-It seems like you see this look on just about every other street style star you come across these days.
-You love the look and think it’s super cool, but you’re afraid that this short haircut can only be worn one way.
+It seems like we see this look on just about every other street-style star we come across these days.
+You might love the look and think it’s super cool, but feel afraid that this short haircut can only be worn one way.
 So not true!
 If you’re considering trying out this undercut on super long hair, opt for a look that allows you do to both—wear your hair up and down.
 Have your undercut start right at your temples or just at the nape of your head.
 When you wear your locks down, no one will ever know!

 2. Ducktailed Crop